Skip to Main Content

 Recruitment: Finding the Right Volunteers

 Building a strong base of volunteers for your nonprofit starts with finding the right people to join.
-It really doesn’t matter how well you nail the other parts of this process: If you don’t nail recruitment, you’re going to find yourself constantly returning to square one.
+It really doesn’t matter how well you nail the other parts of volunteer coordination and management: if you don’t nail volunteer recruitment, you’ll find yourself constantly returning to square one.

 Define Roles & Responsibilities

-Crafting our job description is not only about attracting the right candidates; it’s also the first place that you’re going to define and communicate your expectations.
+Crafting your job description is not only about attracting the right candidates; it’s also the first place where you’re going to define and communicate your expectations.

 Each role needs a clear title like “Event Coordinator” or “Social Media Volunteer.”
 Your description should lay out how the role contributes to your mission and connect their work to your broader goals.